 1. Attend the Dawn Services

-2. Head over to the Anzac Day March
+2. Head to the Anzac Day March

 If you’re unable to attend, the march will be broadcast live on ABC as well as streamed on this NSW government site.